auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-apis.md

     ```

 Each time the API receives a request the following happens:

 1. The endpoint calls the `checkJwt` middleware.
-1. `express-jwt` decodes the token and passes the request, the header, and the payload to `jwksRsa.expressJwtSecret`.
+2. `express-jwt` decodes the token and passes the request, the header, and the payload to `jwksRsa.expressJwtSecret`.
-1. `jwks-rsa` then downloads all signing keys from the JWKS endpoint and checks if one of the signing keys matches the `kid` in the header of the Access Token.
+3. `jwks-rsa` downloads all signing keys from the JWKS endpoint and checks if one of the signing keys matches the `kid` in the header of the Access Token.
 If none of the signing keys match the incoming `kid`, an error is thrown.
 If there is a match, we pass the right signing key to `express-jwt`.
-1. `express-jwt` continues its own logic to validate the signature of the token, the expiration, audience and the issuer.
+4. `express-jwt` continues its own logic to validate the signature of the token, the expiration, audience, and the issuer.
-1. `jwtAuthz` checks if the scope that the endpoint requires is part of the Access Token.
+5. `jwtAuthz` checks if the scope that the endpoint requires is part of the Access Token.

 ## Keep reading